200 South Hamilton Road

 tax-time initiative, which offers financial boosts to qualifying families.
 Director

-Hill emphasized that ALICE data provides localized, annually updated
+Hill emphasized that ALICE data provides localized, annually updated insights

-level, which fails to adjust for household size or regional cost differences.
+which fails to adjust for household size or regional cost differences.

 Councilmember Padova expressed her appreciation for the presentation and